I tell my stories, yet this blog is truly not about me: I seek to fortify the minds of those who seek to conquer the battles that lie ahead.

 The story of this blog

-On a Wednesday evening, back when I was 16, I got the idea to start a
+On a Wednesday evening, back when I was 16, I got the idea to start

-the indomitability of my spirit.
+became a testament to the indomitability of my spirit.

-With love, Kiryl P., 2024
+With love, Kiryl P., 2025

 Also interesting